T14 – User Experience Design for Computational Biologists

 - User research: Interviewing and observing users to understand their informational needs.

-- Design: Coming up with a wide range of solutions to address the needs that you have identified from user research and getting feedback on your designs.
+- Design: Coming up with a wide range of solutions to address the needs that you have identified from user research.

 By attending this tutorial you will gain a better understanding on how to communicate more effectively results from computational biology to bench scientists.
 You will be introduced to numerous collaborative research, design and evaluation techniques which will make it easier for you to ask questions from the point of view of a wet lab scientist and will help you work more efficiently within a multidisciplinary team.
 The methods and learnings are applicable to the design of a range of communication media, from stand-alone visualisations to presentations, publications and interactive web applications.